The employment law in Switzerland is mainly based upon the following sources, set out in order of their priority:

 ii Collective dismissals

-- a at least 10 employees in companies usually employing more than 20 and fewer than 100 persons;
+- at least 10 employees in companies usually employing more than 20 and fewer than 100 persons;

-- b at least 10 per cent of all employees in companies usually employing more than 100 and fewer than 300 persons; and
+- at least 10 per cent of all employees in companies usually employing more than 100 and fewer than 300 persons; and

 Regarding collective dismissal, the employer must inform and consult with the works council or the employees.
 Employers must also inform the cantonal labour office of every planned collective dismissal.